aljawaid/CostControl/README.md

   - Uninstall the Budget plugin
     - _The data in the database is not deleted by default_
   - Install the CostControl plugin
-    - _The database tables are identical therefore the imported features should work normally_
+    - _Database tables for the imported features are identical therefore data should be preserved_
     - _The clean URLs will change therefore any saved bookmarks must be updated_
 #### Core Files & Templates
 - _No template overrides_